Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [x] Right-click a blank part of the desktop.
 - [ ] Run programs full-screen.
 - [ ] Use Settings (Windows) or Preferences (Mac).

+#### Q71.
+Which I/O components are typically found in a chipset on the motherboard?

+- [ ] USB, SATA  and internal communications
+- [ ] display adapter, networking, audio, and basic I/O
+- [ ] the processor, RAM, and expansion cards
+- [ ] I/O components are not on the motherboard.
+They are located on the rear of the case